wazuh/wazuh-documentation/source/user-manual/api/getting_started.rst

       }
     }

-Add an agent is now easy than ever.
+Adding an agent is now easier than ever.
 Just send a request with the agent name and its IP.

 ``curl -u foo:bar -k -X POST -d '{"name":"NewHost","ip":"10.0.0.8"}' -H 'Content-Type:application/json' "https://127.0.0.1:55000/agents?pretty"``